This bee handprint craft is made with paper plates for a fun summer or nature study activity.

-That led us into learning more about bees.
+That led us to learn more about bees.
 There happened to be a bee flying around while we were doing the ant activity.
-Naturally curious, the kids wanted to learn more about bees so we made a craft around it.
+Naturally curious, the kids wanted to learn more about bees so we made a bee handprint craft around it.
 Our next venture will be a bee fact activity.

 Bee Handprint Craft with Paper Plates

 - White and black construction paper

 - Use the pencil to trace the child’s hand on the white construction paper.
 Cut out along the lines.

 - Also trace the bottom of the paint bottle twice on the same white paper.
 Cut out along the lines.

 - Trace the top of the paint bottle onto the black construction paper.
 Cut out along the lines.

 - Using the paint brush, paint the paper plate with the yellow paint.